Class PersonInfoProvider

 where pers is a Person, to use an already-loaded entity object (that may also contain unsaved data); or where pers is an int that is a personId, which will cause database fetches.
 The factory methods at the bottom of this class will handle both cases.

-If you are in the Cpp world, or otherwise have unsaved data that you would want to use without incurring the overhead of an entity object, instantiate a SimplePersonInfo instead, fully populate it, and pass that to the factory.GetUserDefinedString(String)
+If you are in the Cpp world, or otherwise have unsaved data that you would want to use without incurring the overhead of an entity object, instantiate a SimplePersonInfo instead, fully populate it, and pass that to the factory.GetUserDefinedString(string)

 Get the string udef value based on the prog.id name of the udef field.